-You were in the hospital because you have diverticulitis, infection of an abnormal pouch (called a diverticulum) in your intestinal wall.
+You were in the hospital because you have diverticulitis.
+This is an infection of an abnormal pouch (called a diverticulum) in your intestinal wall.

 If your diverticulitis was very bad, or a repeat of past swelling, you may need surgery.

 Your pain and other symptoms should go away after a few days of treatment.
-If they do not get better, or if they get worse, you will need to call the doctor.
+If they do not get better, or if they get worse, you will need to call the provider.

 Once these pouches have formed, you have them for life.
 If you make a few simple changes in your lifestyle, you may not have diverticulitis again.

-Your doctor may have given you antibiotics to treat any infection.
-Take them as your doctor told you to.
+Your provider may have given you antibiotics to treat any infection.
+Take them as you were told you to.
 Make sure you finish the whole prescription.
-Call your doctor or nurse if you have any side effects.
+Call your provider if you have any side effects.

 Eat a healthy, well-balanced diet.
 Exercise regularly.

-When you first go home or after an attack, your doctor may ask you to drink liquids only at first, then slowly increase your diet.
-At first, you may need to avoid whole-grain foods, fruits, and vegetables.
+When you first go home or after an attack, your provider may ask you to drink liquids only at first, then slowly increase your diet.
+In the beginning, you may need to avoid whole-grain foods, fruits, and vegetables.
 This will help your colon rest.

-After you are better, your doctor will suggest that you add more fiber to your diet and avoid certain foods.
+After you are better, your provider will suggest that you add more fiber to your diet and avoid certain foods.
 Eating more fiber may help prevent future attacks.
-If you have bloating or gas, reduce the amount of fiber you eat for a few days.
+If you have bloating or gas, cut down the amount of fiber you eat for a few days.

 Diverticular disease - discharge